-Why Cannasphere’s Lipofusion™ Technology Improves Upon Conventional Cannabis/Hemp Oils and Existing Nano-Emulsion Encapsulation Methods to Optimize Bioavailability and Assimilation of Cannabinoids at the Molecular Level
+Why & How Cannasphere’s Lipofusion™ Technology Improves Upon Conventional Cannabis/Hemp Oils and Existing Nanoemulsion & Encapsulation Methods to Optimize Bioavailability and Assimilation of Cannabinoids at the Molecular Level

-The purpose of this overview is to examine and provide a comparative analysis of new technologies and conventional methods for delivering vital cannabinoid nutrients at the molecular level and, more specifically, their bioavailability to optimize response by the human endocannabinoid system.
+The purpose of this overview is to examine and provide a comparative analysis of new technologies and conventional methods for delivering vital cannabinoid nutrients and, more specifically, improve their bioavailability to optimize activity in the human endocannabinoid system.

-Bioavailability of cannabinoid molecules has improved significantly over the last decade with the advent of Nano-emulsion technology.
-However, degrees of efficacy vary based upon the methods used to encapsulate CBD.
+Bioavailability of cannabinoids has improved significantly over the last decade with the advent of Nano-emulsion technology.
+However, degrees of efficacy vary based upon the methods used to deliver cannabinoids such as Cannibidiol (CBD).
 Few technologies have overcome problems of nutrient degradation due to:

-- Decomposition at many levels in the digestive system
+- Decomposition and chemical alteration at many levels in the digestive system

 - Hydrolysis or breakdown of molecules upon exposure to fluid, in this case, entry into the GI tract